anaxdev/microsvc/README.md

 Install `ansible` and `terraform` plugins in `Jenkins -> Manage Plugins -> Available`.

 Confirm the installation directory for ansible/terraform binaries inside Jenkins server.
-Then set the tool name and the installation directory under Ansible/Terraform  in `Jenkins -> Global Tool Configuration`.
+Then set the tool name and the installation directory under Ansible/Terraform  in `Jenkins -> Manage Plugins -> Global Tool Configuration`.

 ### Create a pipeline